getodk/docs/odk1-src/collect-filling-forms.rst

 The arrow icon (|arrow|) in the top right corner opens the jump menu.
 From the jump menu, you can go to any question or go to the beginning/ending of the form.

 .. |arrow| image:: /img/collect-forms/jumpicon.*
     :alt: Opens the jump menu.
+    :scale: 25%
+    :class: icon-inline

 .. image:: /img/collect-forms/jumpscreen.*
     :alt: Screen with the arrow icon displayed in ODK Collect on an Android phone.
     :class: device-screen-vertical

 .. image:: /img/collect-forms/jumpmenu.*
     :alt: Jump menu displayed in ODK Collect on an Android phone.
     :class: device-screen-vertical

 .. note::

   If a form contains questions in a looped group, those questions will only appear in the Jump menu once an actual record is created.